bashup/jqmd/README.md

 ...markdown and code start here...
 ~~~

 Also as with `mdsh`, you can run `jqmd --compile` to output a bash version of your script, with no external dependencies (other than jq and maybe  `yaml2json` or PyYAML).  `jqmd --compile` and `jqmd --eval` both inject the necessary jqmd runtime functions into the script so that it will work on systems without jqmd installed.
+(Note that unless your script uses the `YAML` or `yaml2json` functions at *runtime*, your script's users will not need it installed.)

 (If you'd like more information on compiling, sourcing, and shelldown headers, feel free to have a look at the [mdsh docs](https://github.com/bashup/mdsh)!)